Bioidentical hormone replacement therapy for men: Science, safety, and real-world results

 - Obesity and metabolic syndrome: Men with obesity and insulin resistance are more likely to have low testosterone.
 Low testosterone can in turn worsen body fat gain and reduce muscle, creating a vicious cycle.[4]

 - Type 2 diabetes: Up to 40% of men with type 2 diabetes have low testosterone.
-Some trials suggest that appropriate testosterone therapy can improve body composition and insulin sensitivity, though it is not a primary diabetes treatment.[4]
+According to Grossmann’s review in The Journal of Clinical Endocrinology & Metabolism, testosterone therapy in appropriately selected men may improve body composition and insulin sensitivity, though it is not a primary diabetes treatment.[4]

 - Osteoporosis and fractures: Testosterone supports bone formation.
 Men with longstanding low testosterone are at higher risk for low bone density and fractures; replacement can increase bone mineral density over time.

 - Depressed mood and low energy: Low testosterone is linked to lower mood and vitality.
-Randomized trials show modest improvements in mood and fatigue in men with true deficiency who start therapy.[5]
+In the Testosterone Trials, men with confirmed low testosterone who received treatment had modest improvements in some aspects of mood and sexual symptoms compared with placebo.[3]

 Limitations note: Many studies linking low testosterone to other diseases are observational.
 This means they show association, not cause and effect.
 More randomized, long-term trials are needed to clarify which benefits come directly from treatment versus from weight loss, better sleep, and improved overall care.